An equivalence in random matrix and tensor models via a dually weighted intermediate field representation

 Thus,

 where

 Using $\det = e^{\Tr\ln}$, we obtain

-The remaining integral over $A$ and $B$ is precisely $\mathcal Z_{\rm HM}[V,Y[P,Q]]$, where the intermediate field $B$ has a dually weighted potential.
+The remaining integral over $A$ and $B$ is precisely $\mathcal Z_{\rm HM}[V, Y_{\ln} [P,Q]]$, where the intermediate field $B$ has a dually weighted potential.
 The constant ${\cal N}_{\rm HM}^{-1} {\cal N}_{\rm CM}$ does not depend on $V$, thus the proof is complete. \end{proof}

-Theorem~\ref{sec:matrixequiv} shows that, after integrating out the complex matrix $M$, the self-adjoint intermediate field, $B$, acquires a logarithmic potential of the dually weighted type.
-The intermediate field serves as a link between the two matrix models, transforming the two–index-cycle structure of the complex one-matrix model into a self-adjoint two-matrix model.
+Theorem~\ref{sec:matrixequiv} shows that, after integrating out the complex matrix $M$, the self-adjoint intermediate field $B$ acquires a logarithmic potential of the dually weighted type.
+The intermediate field thus provides a link between the two matrix models, transforming the two–index-cycle structure of the complex one-matrix model into a self-adjoint two-matrix model.

 \emph{Remark.} The result is obtained at the level of formal power series since, depending on the choice of potential $V$, the partition functions involved may not be absolutely convergent or may only be defined in a distributional sense.
 In such situations, the equivalence is to be interpreted as an identity between formal expansions.
 However, for suitable choices of $V$ for which the integrals are well-defined (e.g.\ when the action is sufficiently bounded so that the integrals are absolutely convergent, or admit a well-defined Fourier transform), the equivalence holds at the level of convergent integrals.
 In this case, the derivation can be justified by exchanging the order of integration and performing the Gaussian integral over $M$ explicitly.